21 CALS Majors to Prep You for Success

-Earn a bachelor of science in a variety of agriculture and life science disciplines.
-With 14 majors to choose from and over 30 different emphasis areas, you can easily customize your degree to fit you and your career goals.
-Visit UA Degree Search for more information on all degree programs in the college as well as the university.
+Earn a bachelor of science or bachelor of arts in a variety of agriculture and life science disciplines.
+With 21 majors to choose from and over 30 different emphasis areas, you can easily customize your degree to fit you and your career goals.
+Visit UA Admissions to apply now.

 Management of the world's natural and human resources (land, people, food, water).
 Study agribusiness management, finance, economics, environmental regulation and quantitative techniques.
 Choose business management or agricultural economics.